Montgomery St. Peter Montgomery St. Peter

 Location Specifics

 Language.
-Dutch is the official language however English is widely spoke.
+Dutch is the official language however English is widely spoken.

-Card vs Cash.
-Most businesses accept credit and debit card, including street food stands.
+Card vs. Cash.
+Most businesses accept credit and debit cards, including street food stands.
 Carry small denominations of Euros for markets, public transit and tips.

 Watch for Cyclists.
 Be cautious while riding bikes and watch out for cyclists when crossing streets.